Skip to Main Content

 OIG PANDEMIC INVESTIGATIVE WORK

-The volume of UI investigative matters currently under review is unprecedented in the OIG's history.
+The volume of UI investigative matters is unprecedented in the OIG's history.
 Prior to the pandemic, the OIG opened approximately 100 UI investigative matters annually.
-Since April 1, 2020, the OIG has opened over 200,000 investigative matters concerning UI fraud.
-That is an increase of more than 1,000 times in the volume of UI work that we are facing.
+Since April 1, 2020, the OIG has opened over 209,000 investigative matters involving the UI program.
+That is a thousandfold increase in the volume of UI work.
 UI investigations now account for approximately 96 percent of the OIG investigative case inventory, compared to approximately 11 percent prior to the pandemic.

-In response to the extraordinary increase in oversight demands, the OIG hired additional criminal investigators; increased the caseload of investigators already onboard, deployed federal and contract staff to review DOL and states' efforts, and strengthened our data analytics program.
+In response to the extraordinary increase in oversight demands, the OIG: hired additional criminal investigators, increased the caseload of investigators already onboard, deployed staff to review DOL and SWA’s efforts, and strengthened our data analytics program.
 In addition, we took several other actions to augment our efforts, including the following:

-• initiated the development of a National UI Fraud Task Force,35 alongside the U.S. Department of Justice (DOJ);
+• initiated the development of a National UI Fraud Task Force, alongside the U.S. Department of Justice (DOJ);

 • collaborated with DOJ on the strategic assignment of 12 term-appointed assistant United States attorneys assigned solely to prosecute UI fraud;